🔼The name Sodom in the Bible

 In the New Testament the name Sodom (Σοδομα, Sodoma) appears either in illustrative recounts of the old story (Luke 17:29, 2 Peter 2:6, Jude 1:7) or else is evoked to illustrate sin that's bad nonetheless but still royally surpassed by the generation of Christ (Matthew 10:15, 11:23).

-Most sources refer to an unused verb shadam (untreated by HAW Theological Wordbook of the Old Testament ) meaning to burn.
-The city's name is rendered by Jones' Dictionary of Old Testament Proper Names as Flaming, and by NOBS Study Bible Name List as Burnt.
-The only Hebrew word that comes close to this name is the word (sad), which is a loan-word itself, and which denotes penal constrictions around the ankles.
+Most sources refer to an unused verb shadam meaning to burn.
+The city's name is rendered by Jones' Dictionary of Old Testament Proper Names as Flaming, and by NOBSE Study Bible Name List as Burnt.
+The only Hebrew word that comes close to this name is the noun סד (sad), which is a loan-word itself, and which denotes penal constrictions around the ankles (Job 13:27).

-Because the letters samek () and sin () are somewhat similar in sound, they have been known to interchange.
-Hence BDB Theological Dictionary suggests relations with the name , Siddim.
-The name Siddim is also very difficult to interpret but it may mean Valley of Demons, or simply Fields or Plains.
+Because the letters samekh (ס) and sin (שׂ) are somewhat similar in sound, they have been known to interchange.
+Hence BDB Theological Dictionary suggests relations with the name שׂדים, Siddim.
+The name Siddim is also very difficult to interpret but it may have to do with the word שד, meaning demon:

 Thus the name Sodom may also mean Demons, or Fields.